-Anytime I fish for trout in small streams or lakes using in-line spinners and spoons, I use 4 to 6 pound test mono or fluorocarbon line.
+Anytime I fish for trout in small streams or lakes using in-line spinners and spoons, I use 4 pound test mono or fluorocarbon line.
 Both types of line cast well and are adequate for line shy fish.
 I give fluorocarbon the edge when the water is ultra clear.

 Best line when still fishing for trout